 So make sure to list the GDPR data rights your users have and how they can exercise those.
 Also state how users can contact you and if needed raise a complaint with the relevant authority.
 Do note that the regulator recommends you establish a dedicated communication channel for all privacy related matters.
 So avoid reusing firstname.lastname@example.org and set up a dedicated email@example.com mailbox.

 We have also created a number of training video’s which you might find useful.
-For example this video on the Essence of GDP.
+For example this video on the Essence of GDPR.
 The video is available in several languages.